Teaching

 “Privilege is entirely wasted on the privileged if it is not deployed to lift up those without it.”1

-Currently, I sit on the DEI Committee at the University of Minnesota, Institute for Social Research and Data Innovation (ISRDI).
+Most recently, I sat on the DEI Committee at the University of Minnesota, Institute for Social Research and Data Innovation (ISRDI).
 In this role, I have helped with the promotion of diverse scholars within the social science community.
 A major accomplishment of this committee being our Diversity Fellowship Program matching aspiring scholars from under-represented backgrounds with established reserachers and research projects at ISRDI.
 Additionally, we curated a researcher support toolkit for ISRDI members (and more broadly) in an attempt to democratize the hidden curriculum that underscores success and advancement in academia.
 Lastly, I have supported the curation of articles by authors from diverse backgrounds on research topics related to margianlized communities which we promote through Research Friday’s – disseminating and promoting their work via social media.

 In my previous work as a research associate at the University Michigan, I have worked with several African scholars from Ghana, Malawi, and Mozambique.
 To support their further pursuit within the economics profession, I have provided guidance as well as letters of support for them to pursue Master’s programs and fellowships.